Microsoft Pauses Rollout of Spectre and Meltdown Patches To AMD Systems - Slashdot

 Microsoft is suspending patches to guard against Meltdown and Spectre security threats for computers running AMD chipsets after complaints by AMD customers that the software updates froze their machines.
 From a report: The company is blaming AMD's failure to comply with "the documentation previously provided to Microsoft to develop the Windows operating system mitigations to protect against the chipset vulnerabilities known as Spectre and Meltdown."
 There's no word on when the patches will be fixed, but Microsoft says that it is working with AMD to address the problem.

-Maybe they should test on real hardware (Score:4, Insightful)
+Maybe they should test on real hardware (Score:5, Insightful)

 It seems like MS could have some sort of lab with various configurations of relatively recent hardware where they can test updates they deem ready for production.